Gaprio

 The Idea

-What if there was something that lived above all the tools.
+We didn't want to build another tool.
+The last thing anyone needs is another app in the stack.
+We were very clear about that from the beginning.
+Instead, we asked: What if there was something that lived above all the tools?
 Something that understood what was happening across all of them, and quietly made sure things got done?

 How It Actually Works